amfoss/praveshan/README.md

 ## Base Rules

 **You are not allowed to use GUI-based navigation/operations like Editing, Unzipping, etc., but are excepted to find out a solution with your coding and commanding skills** - you are accountable to show us ```proof of work```, by creating your own repository named `tasks-amfoss` which will contain whatever work you do for the test.
-Push all your codes and screenshots to the repository.
+Push all your codes and screenshots to that repository.
 For avoiding malpractice, make your repository as  _private_  so that no one can take your code.
 Make it _public_ before you submit.

 **Plagiarism will not be entertained** - You are allowed to refer to any online portal, tutorials, forum-answers etc. but copying your code from your friends (or as such from any online source) is strictly forbidden.